jakatz87/Bikesharing/README.md

 ![Bike Use](https://github.com/jakatz87/bikesharing/blob/main/images/Bike%20Utilization.png)

 ## Summary
 With the free data provided by Citibike, I would suggest removing the category of gender since it seems to be redundant and shows no significant impact.
-An interesting data point for gender would be the number of reported maintenance issues by user.
+If gender was still a data point of interest, perhaps the number of reported maintenance issues by user would possibly reveal something.

 If a city is to replicate this type of service, focusing on its use for transportation to and from work may be best based on these results.